haixiangyan/node-autodoc/README.md

 ### restful method

 When calling the restful method, it's calling the restful method of supertest.
-The only difference is the second parameter.
+The only difference is that you can pass the second parameter to render title and description.

 ```js
 agent.get('/users', {